 Educate and engage community members about a range of issues that impact their lives, cultivate natural community leaders, provide infrastructure and healing supports that enable engagement

-Encourage active participation in community & political dialogue, especially around specific issues or campaigns that will improve equity and contribute to a thriving bay area changes
+Encourage active participation in community and political dialogue, especially around specific issues or campaigns that will improve equity and contribute to a thriving Bay Area

 We focus our resources on tangible systems change to help improve the lives of the people we serve.